-Although quite common, these coins are frequently of naïve style and encountered in very poor condition (those illustrated here are superior specimens, also heavier in weight than average).
-They are not directly part of our study because, like the various Roman Republican denarii with Cupid motifs, they were issued before the era of Roman provincial coinage that we are concerned with.
+These coins are often of naïve style and in poor condition (those illustrated here are superior specimens, also heavier in weight than average), and are not part of this study because, like the Roman Republican denarii with Cupid motifs, they were issued before the era of Roman provincial coinage that we are concerned with.
 The Corduban coins circulated locally at the other end of the Roman world and will scarcely have influenced later provincial issues in the Balkans or Asia Minor.
 The types refer to Venus, patroness of the Julii (and so, indirectly, to Julius Caesar).
 For a dramatic mosaic of Eros (with Psyche) from Corduba, see Type 54.

+What we might call the “normal type” on Roman Provincial coins is that of Eros standing l., with his weight on his l. leg and his r. leg bent forward slightly, holding an unlit torch upright in his extended r. hand and with his l. hand tucked behind his back.
 The peculiar position of the l. hand is surely a cheeky reference to the famous statue of the “Weary Heracles” by Lysippus, often known as the Heracles Farnese (after the copy probably made by Glycon of Athens for the Baths of Caracalla and now in the National Archaeological Museum in Naples).
 This shows Heracles resting after his many Labours, leaning on his club, which is covered by the skin of the Nemean Lion, and holding behind his back the Apples of the Hesperides.
-“Weary Heracles” appears on many Roman and Roman Provincial coins, and there is an online catalogue of this numismatic type on the website of the museum in Kassel, Germany (http://www.antikemuenzen.museum-kassel.de/intro.htm).
-The coin shown below is the extremely common VIRTVTI AVGVSTI antoninianus of Gordian III:
+“Weary Heracles” appears on many Roman and Roman Provincial coins, and there is a catalogue of this numismatic type on the website of the museum in Kassel (http://www.antikemuenzen.museum-kassel.de/intro.htm).
+The coin shown here is the common VIRTVTI AVGVSTI antoninianus of Gordian III.

 References to Heracles occur in a number of statuary and numismatic types of Eros.
 The famous hero was the embodiment of strength and invincibility, but “Love conquers all”.